lisahligono/lisahligono.github.io/_includes/description.md

 🌍 **About Me**

 Hi there!
 I am Lisah Ligono, currently undertaking the role of an Erasmus Scholar within the Copernicus Master in Digital Earth Program ([CDE](https://master-cde.eu)).
+This program enables me to study in two countries (Austria and France) leading me to graduating with a European double master degree.
+Thie experience has enable me live in diverse landscapes, from the captivating mountanious landscapes of Salzburg to the coastal allure of Vannes.

-This prestigious program has afforded me the opportunity to traverse the captivating landscapes of Salzburg, Austria, and the coastal allure of Bretagne Sud, France.
-My endeavors are deeply rooted in the exploration of geodata science and its profound implications for addressing significant environmental challenges, particularly in the realm of climate change mitigation.
-Within the program, my specialization lies in the **Geodata Science track**, where I am thoroughly engaged in the utilization of advanced technologies to analyze and interpret complex spatial data.
-My focus extends to the pivotal role of biodiversities, such as mangroves, in fostering ecological equilibrium and mitigating the impacts of climate change.
+My specialization lies in the **Geodata Science track**, where I am thoroughly engaged in the utilization of advanced technologies to analyze and interpret complex spatial data.

 🤖 **Exploring AI/ML/DL**